ASF

 2. A saturating matching.
 The bipartite graph with left vertices and right vertices , with an edge from left to right whenever is free and to right whenever is free, admits a matching of size (one that saturates every left vertex).

-Section 0 opened on three literatures that read as unrelated.
-Sections 1 through 7 have built one object, at one level of generality, that contains all three; we can now say precisely which fragment of it each field conventionally uses.
+The introduction opened on three literatures that read as unrelated.
+Sections I.1 through I.7 have built one object, at one level of generality, that contains all three; we can now say precisely which fragment of it each field conventionally uses.

-Pharmacokinetics uses Section 1's linear specialisation and Section 2's exponential solution almost always, at a small, fixed compartment count.
-It relies on Section 6's positivity constantly, since a negative concentration is meaningless, but rarely names Metzler matrices or states the constraint as a theorem; the sign pattern is enforced by writing rate constants as manifestly nonnegative symbols rather than by any argument that concentrations stay nonnegative for every input.
-Controllability (Section 3) is rarely asked at all, since the dosing route is fixed by the clinical protocol rather than designed; observability (Section 4) is asked implicitly, in the form of which compartment can actually be sampled, but rarely by name and never structurally (Section 7).
+Pharmacokinetics uses Section I.1's linear specialisation and Section I.2's exponential solution almost always, at a small, fixed compartment count.
+It relies on Section I.6's positivity constantly, since a negative concentration is meaningless, but rarely names Metzler matrices or states the constraint as a theorem; the sign pattern is enforced by writing rate constants as manifestly nonnegative symbols rather than by any argument that concentrations stay nonnegative for every input.
+Controllability (Section I.3) is rarely asked at all, since the dosing route is fixed by the clinical protocol rather than designed; observability (Section I.4) is asked implicitly, in the form of which compartment can actually be sampled, but rarely by name and never structurally (Section I.7).

-Pharmacodynamics, as Section 0 noted, is typically not posed as a dynamical system at all.
-Section 13 shows that its central object, the Hill or Emax dose-response curve, is the output map evaluated at a fixed point of a one-compartment nonlinear flow: the missing differential equation is present all along, solved at equilibrium before pharmacodynamics ever states it.
+Pharmacodynamics, as the introduction noted, is typically not posed as a dynamical system at all.
+Section II.6 shows that its central object, the Hill or Emax dose-response curve, is the output map evaluated at a fixed point of a one-compartment nonlinear flow: the missing differential equation is present all along, solved at equilibrium before pharmacodynamics ever states it.

 Definition (The reversible/irreversible (GENERIC) split).